Joy Villa

-Joy Angela Villa (/ˈviːlə/; born April 25, 1986 is an American singer-songwriter, actress, and right-wing YouTuber.
+Joy Angela Villa (/ˈviːlə/; born April 25, 1986) is an American singer-songwriter, actress, and right-wing YouTuber.
 A political conservative, Villa is known for her outspoken support of U.S. President Donald Trump, as well as her former support for the Church of Scientology.

 Early life

 Villa was born in Orange, California.
-Her father Rev. Joseph Villa was an Italian-Argentine, while her mother Mildred Angela Pierce Villa was African American and had some Choctaw ancestry.
+Her father, Joseph Villa, was an Italian-Argentine, while her mother Mildred Angela Pierce Villa was African American and had some Choctaw ancestry.
 Her maternal great-uncle was jazz vocalist Kenny Hagood.
 She attended high school at Lompoc High School, and graduated in 2004.

 Entertainment career

 Villa has worked as an actress and producer.
 From age 14 to 16, she was with Youth Network TV on Comcast Television.
 These roles include starring as a lovestruck young woman in romantic comedy "The Contrast", Kushite Princess Amesemian in "Brigantia", an umbrella-wielding carny in the Heroes Season 4 episode "Orientation", and other appearances on CSI: NY, The Valley Girls and MTV Next.